Individuals Involved with Withdrawals

 University Tuition Appeal Committee: Committee charged with reviewing and making a centralized university decision regarding tuition appeals.
 All tuition refund requests are received and initially reviewed by the Office of the Registrar.
 Students have the right to appeal the decision to the University Tuition Appeal Committee, who will determine what (if any) tuition and fee refund may be appropriate based on the student’s extenuating circumstances.

-Medical Consultation Committee (MCC): This committee is charged with making decisions regarding University Initiated Withdrawals.
+Withdrawal Consultation Committee (MCC): This committee is charged with making decisions regarding University Initiated Withdrawals.
 The committee may also be consulted on requests to return from medical withdrawal pursuant to this policy.
-The Medical Consultation Committee has three members consisting of the Director of Student Health (or designee), the Director of the Student Counseling Service (or designee), and is chaired by the Dean of Students (or designee).
+The Withdrawal Consultation Committee has three members consisting of the Director of Student Health (or designee), the Director of the Student Counseling Service (or designee), and is chaired by the Dean of Students (or designee).
 If a member is unable to participate in a MCC meeting, that member shall designate a replacement from his or her unit to participate for a specific case being heard by the MCC.

 Out of Term Withdrawal Committee: This centralized university level committee is charged with authorizing a student’s request to withdraw from a prior term.
 Utilizing a holistic approach, this committee will consider all aspects of the student’s request for out of term withdrawal.
 The Out of Term Withdrawal Committee is comprised of representatives from the College Student Services Directors, Office of Student Financial Aid, the Dean of Students Office; Thielen Student Health Center, Accounts Receivable, Student Counseling Services, and the Office of the Registrar.